blockattack/blockattack-game/Game/mods/1.3.0.bricks_unpacked.data/README.md

 ## Sprites
 As mentioned sprites can be overridden.
 The documentation for Saland Adventures https://salandgame.github.io/development_info/sprites/ also applies to Block Attack - Rise of the Blocks.

+## Example
+The example example mod features the following: textures/ball_*.png just overwrites files in blockattack.data

+The example mod add one new texture "textures/bricks130.png" or just "bricks130".

+The sprite file "sprites/bricks1.3.0.sprite" uses the "bricks130" texture.

+The mod file "modinfo/1.3.0.bricks.json" refers the sprite file so that it takes priority.

 ## Tips
 Use lowercase letters for all filenames.
-This prevents surprises when developing on case insensitive filesystems.
+This prevents surprises when developing on case insensitive file systems.

 Create new sprite files rather than overwriting an existing one.
 Failure to do so might result in mod conflicts.